 The Organization accounts for their uncertain tax positions in accordance with the provisions of FASB ASC 740, Income Taxes by applying a more-likely-than-not threshold to the recognition and de-recognition of uncertain tax positions in earnings in the year of such change.
 The Organization evaluates their uncertain tax positions, if any, on a continual basis through review of their policies and procedures, review of their regular tax filings, and discussions with outside experts.
-The Organization's federal Returns of Organizations Exempt from Income Tax (Form 990) for calendar years 2018, 2019 and 2020 are subject to examination by the Internal Revenue Service, generally for the three years after they were filed.
-As of the date the financial statements were available to be issued, the Organization's 2021 federal returns have not been filed.
+The Organization's federal Returns of Organizations Exempt from Income Tax (Form 990) for calendar years 2020, 2021 and 2022 are subject to examination by the Internal Revenue Service, generally for the three years after they were filed.